aviral10x/onyx-lens-protocol/README.md

-## LensOnyx
+## OnyxDAO

-LensOnyx is a platform that helps people create on-chain developer communities on Lens Protocol and leverages Onyx for Verifiable Credentials.
+OnyxDAO is a platform that helps people create on-chain developer communities on Lens Protocol and leverages Onyx for Verifiable Credentials.
-People/Companies with good on-chain reputation on Lens Protocol can create their communities using LensOnyx.
+People/Companies with good on-chain reputation on Lens Protocol can create their communities using OnyxDAO.
 Participants in these on-chain communities will receive verifiable credentials that are issued using Onyx.
 Participants will have to collect these Verifiable Credentials to unlock other benefits.

 ## Problem